somdattagoswami/somdattagoswami.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Postdoctoral Research Associate in the Division of [Applied Mathematics](https://www.brown.edu/research/projects/crunch/home), at Brown University, where I am advised by [Prof. George Karniadakis](https://www.brown.edu/research/projects/crunch/george-karniadakis).
-My research is centered around scientific machine learning with a main focus developing new efficient machine learning approaches for solving high-dimensional physics-based systems in the domain of computational mechanics and biomechanics.
+My research is centered around scientific machine learning with a main focus on developing efficient machine learning approaches for solving high-dimensional physics-based systems in the domains of computational mechanics and biomechanics.
 My research is generously supported by the U.S. National Institutes of Health (NIH).

 - I completed my Ph.D. in 2020 at [Bauhaus University, Germany](https://www.uni-weimar.de/en/university/start/) under the supervision of [Prof. Timon Rabczuk](https://www.uni-weimar.de/en/civil-engineering/institute/ism/team/professors/prof-dr-ing-timon-rabczuk/).
 My Ph.D. thesis is titled "Phase field based modeling of fracture with isogeometric analysis and machine learning methods".